🇰🇷

 📋 Requirements

-• Return ticket or funds to purchase one
+• Return flight ticket or proof of funds to purchase one

 • Clean criminal record